EvaHdez97/Image-creation-tutorial/README.md

 1. How to prepare the workflow registry repository and software catalog repository
 2. How to determine your processor microarchitecture
 3. Download the image creation tutorial from eflows4hpc and customize it
+4. Create docker image using Dockerfile (For software that does not use Spack packages)
-4. How to modify the created image and push it to a Docker Hub repository
+5. How to modify the created image and push it to a Docker Hub repository
-5. How to convert a docker image to singularity file
+6. How to convert a docker image to singularity file
-6. How to upload a Singularity image to an HPC system and run it (IN PROGRESS)
+7. How to upload a Singularity image to an HPC system and run it (IN PROGRESS)